LizMetzger/portfolio/_posts/2023-12-7-Dynamic-Impedance-Prosthetic-Ankle-From-Scratch.md

 [insert testing video]

 I recorded five trials at each of the different numbers of active coils (2, 2.5, 3, 3.5, 4, 4.5, 5, 5.5) and plotted the calculated k of the spring against the theoretical values of the spring.
+The k of the spring was found using

+k = F/x

-The k of the spring was found using $$k = F/x$$ and the theoretical values were calculated using $$k = d^4*G / 8D^3na$$ where $d$ = 0.125in (3.175), $G$ = 12,000,000 psi (79,00 Mpa), $D$ = 1.219in (30.9626mm), and na is the number of active coils.
+and the theoretical values were calculated using

+k = d^4*G / 8D^3na

+where d = 0.125in (3.175), G = 12,000,000 psi (79,00 Mpa), D = 1.219in (30.9626mm), and na is the number of active coils.
 Below is a graph of my experimental results obtained by using the Instron compared to the theoretical values and I found that my results almost perfectly matched the theoretical results.
 I believe that the offset is due to compliance in the 3D printed and laser cut components of the device.

 ![linear_cansiter_test_results](https://github.com/LizMetzger/prosthetic_ankle/assets/113066141/3efbd44f-4fe8-40c4-aad6-b05f0c2b12cf)